-Users will gain an understanding on how UniFi Network Controller sizing and scaling affects the performance of their installs.
-After reading this article the user should have an understanding of general CPU and RAM sizing for the controller host machine.
+Users will gain an understanding on how UniFi Network sizing and scaling affects the performance of their installs.
+After reading this article the user should have an understanding of general CPU and RAM sizing for the UniFi OS Console (or machine where the UniFi Network application is installed).

 Table of Contents